samwhitley/instant-message/README.md

 ## Challenges

 Server side rendering gets complicated for apps that are dependent on JavaScript for constructing their UI, especially when libraries like React are involved.
 Due to the time constraints of this challenge, I wanted to keep my tool chain as simple as possible.
 Though Gulp was ideal because it keeps file operations concrete and it is simple to just add individual features at a time.

-## Incomplete areas

-This app is not complete, and I haven't implemented all of the features in the requirements or gotten the UI to where I would want it to be.
-The following items are unfinished:

-- Click/tap event on messages that show the last active time
-- Image handling in posts - these should be displayed under the message body as images
-- Interactive character limit - this should count down as the user enters characters into the text box
-- UI polish - currently the app lacks animations and transitions
-- Mobile polish - I would like to add breakpoints to get the font sizes and spacing ideal for mobile.
-Currently, it's usable on mobile but not great
-- Validation - right now, the validation on the messages is very simple.
-I'd like a more robust solution to ensure that people aren't sending malicious code in their messages.